A multi-charged particle model with local $U(1)_{\mu-\tau}$ to explain muon $g-2$, flavor physics, and possible collider signature: Abstract

 \section{Abstract}

-We consider a model with vector-like fermions which also provide multi-charged particles.
-We search for allowed parameter region explaining muon anomalous magnetic moment (muon $g-2$) and $b \to s \ell^+ \ell^-$ anomalies, satisfying constraints from the lepton flavor violations and $Z$ boson decays, and discuss collider physics, in a framework of multi-charged particles.
-While carrying out numerical analysis, we explore the typical size of the muon $g-2$ and Wilson coefficients to explain $b \to s \ell^+ \ell^-$ anomalies when all other experimental constraints are satisfied.
-Furthermore, we discuss a possible extension of our model introducing $U(1)_{\mu - \tau}$ gauge symmetry and investigate possible collider signatures at LHC.
+We consider a model with multi-charged particles including vector-like fermions and a charged scalar under a local $U(1)_{\mu - \tau}$ symmetry.
+We search for allowed parameter region explaining muon anomalous magnetic moment (muon $g-2$) and $b \to s \ell^+ \ell^-$ anomalies, satisfying constraints from the lepton flavor violations, $Z$ boson decays, meson anti-meson mixing and collider experiments.
+Carrying out numerical analysis, we explore the typical size of the muon $g-2$ and Wilson coefficients to explain $b \to s \ell^+ \ell^-$ anomalies in our model when all other experimental constraints are satisfied.
+We then discuss the collider physics of the multicharged vectorlike fermions, considering some benchmark points in the allowed parameter space.